embedthis/appweb/README.md

 ## Tests

 The test suite is located in the `test/` directory.
 It is written in TypeScript and uses the [TestMe](https://www.embedthis.com/testme/) framework.

+First time, run the tests with:

+    make test

-The test suite is run with the `tm` command.
+This will ensure that the test environment is prepared.
+After that, you can run the tests with the `tm` command or via `make test`.

     tm

-To run a specific test, use the `tm` command with the test name.
+To run a specific test or group of tests, use the `tm` command with the test name.

     tm basic/